jayjay-05/FidgieQlickr/README.md

 #### 3. Code ESP32 Board to Interface with Hardware Components and Send Data to Web Server
-The first part of the code involves setting up the ESP32 board to interact with the hardware components.
-In considerationn of the time limit, we made the decision to only obtain data from the slider (i.e. slide potentiometer) and the clicker (i.e push button).
-The push button idenitier set as the number `1` and the identifier for the slide potentiometer was the number `2`.
-These two numbers willl be used to identify what components the data is coming from
+The first part of the code involved setting up the ESP32 board to interact with the hardware components.
+In consideration of the time limit, we made the decision to only obtain data from the slider (i.e. slide potentiometer) and the clicker (i.e push button).
+The push button idenifier was set to the number `1` and the identifier for the slide potentiometer was the number `2`.
+These two numbers would be used to identify which components the data is coming from.
-[insert picture]

 The setup also involves connecting the board to WiFi and initializing a Web Server, where the data will be sent to.